gmcn42/clumsyMIDI/README.md

 In case you want to make changes to the PCB before ordering somewhere, you can use [KiCAD](https://kicad.org/) and import the project.

-***⚠IMPORTANT NOTE:⚠*** Before soldering down the DAC board make *sure* you check the assembly instructions below about the DAC's solder bridges.
+***⚠IMPORTANT NOTE:⚠*** Before soldering down the DAC board please make *sure* you check the [assembly instructions below about the DAC's solder bridges](#an-important-note-on-the-dac-board-solder-bridges).
 Their factory configuration appears to be varying from supplier to supplier and you may need to change them.

 ### PCB Specs
 * PCB size (height * width): 56mm * 65mm